 The Five-Step Revenue Recognition Model

-- Determining the performance obligations
+- Step 2: Identify the performance obligations in the contract.

 Principal vs. Agent Considerations

 Another area that causes confusion under ASC 606 is when determining whether a company is acting as a principal or an agent in a transaction.
-This distinction directly affects how much revenue is recognized, gross if you’re the principal and net if you’re the agent, and can result in significant misstatements.
+This distinction directly affects how much revenue is presented, gross if you’re the principal and net if you’re the agent, and can result in significant misstatements.

+In situations where there are multiple parties involved in a transaction, determining who controls the goods or services can directly impact how revenue is recognized.
 This issue is particularly common among online platforms, third-party sellers, and distribution-heavy industries, which is a frequent target of SEC scrutiny.

 Common Pitfalls and SEC Findings

-Disclosure is another critical area that often gets missed.
-As Gliezel points out, “Disclosure is [a] critical part of the financial statement reporting, as well as… common SEC findings.”
 But it’s not a one-size-fits-all process.
-She further emphasizes that it’s crucial for companies to perform a detailed review and analysis of their contracts, paying close attention to areas involving estimates and judgment.
+She further emphasizes that it’s crucial for companies to perform a detailed review and analysis of their contracts.

 To make sure they get it right the first time, they encourage companies to consult their technical accountants.
 As Junel puts it, “There are so many complexities… from the first step, identifying [the] contract until we recognize revenues.
 And it’s not as straightforward as it seems.”